momscancode5/makeup_mirage/README.md

 ## Getting Started

-You can interact with the newsletter by visiting the [Makeup Mirage](https://momscancode5.github.io/makeup_mirage/) site.
+You can interact with the website by visiting the [Makeup Mirage](https://momscancode5.github.io/makeup_mirage/) site.
 Feel free to look around and click on the links.
 In addition, we want to hear from you.
 In our [About](https://momscancode5.github.io/makeup_mirage/about.html) page you can fill out the contact form and send.
 This contact form is connected that to a live email account.

 ## Pull Requests Welcome